Togwotee Pass

 Togwotee Pass (pronounced TOH-guh-tee) is a high mountain pass in the western United States, at an elevation of 9655 ft above sea level.
-On the Continental Divide in the Absaroka Mountains of northwestern Wyoming in Teton County, it is between Dubois and Moran Junction in the Jackson Hole valley.
+On the Continental Divide in the Absaroka Range of northwestern Wyoming in Teton County, it is between Dubois and Moran Junction in the Jackson Hole valley.

 U.S. Highways 287 and 26 traverse the pass, which is approximately 25 mi east of Moran Junction.
 The pass provides the most direct access to Grand Teton National Park from eastern Wyoming.
 Located between Two Ocean Mountain and Breccia Peak, sweeping vistas of the Teton Range are visible from the western slopes of the pass.
 A ski run (mainly a traverse) at the Jackson Hole ski resort is also named Togwotee Pass.

-Located in the Bridger-Teton National Forest and adjacent to Shoshone National Forest, the pass receives heavy winter snowfall and is a top destination for snowmobiling, Backcountry skiing and cross-country skiing.
+Located in the Bridger-Teton National Forest and adjacent to Shoshone National Forest, the pass receives heavy winter snowfall and is a top destination for snowmobiling, backcountry skiing and cross-country skiing.
 Annual snowfall at the pass often exceeds 25 ft (reports of over 50 ft of snow are also known) in any given winter and the road can be shut down for days at a time during blizzards.
 The Continental Divide Snowmobile Trail passes through the immediate area.